patrickmmartin/pith-writings/dao_of_scratch/article.md

   * https://scratch.mit.edu/search/google_results/?q=cat+clans
   * no, me neither
  * Space Invaders
+  * https://scratch.mit.edu/search/google_results/?q=space+invaders
   * aww, yeah...
-  * https://scratch.mit.edu/search/google_results/?q=space+invaders
  * Pacman
   *  https://scratch.mit.edu/search/google_results/?q=pacman

 ## Who are the users?

-Well, it seems to be primarily educationalists and UK scholastic years 3-8 (at least); that's around 7 – 12, we’ll see why in a bit, though Good Point ~~~~ figures.
+Well, it seems to be primarily educationalists and UK scholastic years 3-8 (at least), we’ll see why in a bit, through `Good Point ~~~~ figures on usage` TODO(PMM).

 # A Whistle Stop tour

 Scratch operates on a visual stage of 480x360 virtual pixels, and can be viewed at varying dpi -  `Good Point UUUU: fixed stage extent.` The stage is a sprite (https://en.wikipedia.org/wiki/Sprite_(computer_graphics)) and can be given script code, and any number of sprites can be placed on the stage to compose a visual scene.

-The sprites own code blocks which can interact with stage changes and manipulate the sprites' properties.
+The sprites have a scripts container which owns aggregations of code blocks that can interact with stage changes, kay and mouse events and manipulate the sprites' properties.
 The sprites have a concept of their direction and can be made to orient in any direction, move and "bounce" within the stage area automatically.
+Finally, the large array of primitive code blocks available for the scripts can react to events and message and with the sprites and  allow the programmer to construct a range of different behaviours and visual experiences .

+ Here is a grab of a minimal project put together from an empty project and the built in resources.

  ![A minimal Scratch project](scratch-large.png)

 ## Visualisation
 The entire (basic) environment is visual, with editors for all aspects of the sprites and code blocks.
 The stage is manipulated at both "run time" and "design time" in the same way, which is Good Point VVVV: persistence of stage state.
 This allows fine positioning by eye, avoiding too many demands on arithmetic for the initial learning stages.

+## Resources

+It's a `Good thing ZZZZ: built in resources` that image and audio resources are embedded into to the project and are available in a standard library, which can be expanded by assets uploaded to the project.
+All of these can be copied, and modified once embedded.

 ## Running the project